3-Day course optomechanical system design

-After 2 succesful editions we will organise a third course
+After 2 successful editions we will organise a third course

-If you want to be informed about the new date send a mail
+If you want to be informed about the new course in September send a mail

 The course focuses on the mechanical and mechatronic design for optical systems and is intended for mechanical, mechatronic and optical engineers involved in optomechanical system design.
 It will also be a very valuable course for any engineer interested in optomechanical design approaches and solutions.

 The teachers will guide you through the diverse landscape of optomechanical system design.
 They will begin with the basics and show approaches and solutions for many design issues along the way.
 The teachers are experienced engineers, who know the tricks of the trade in optomechatronics, system architecture, system design and engineering, and optomechanical engineering.
 Together they draw upon more than 100 years of experience in this field at Dutch universities and research institutes and in the high-tech industry.

 The teachers are experienced engineers, who know the tricks of the trade in optomechatronics, system architecture, system design and engineering, and optomechanical engineering.

 Senior Opto-mechatronic System Architect in Research and Semiconductor at AC Optomechanix

 Senior Researcher Fellow Opto-mechatronics at Delft University of Technolog

 Track record as System Designer of optical systems in research and industry